verona-interfaces/verona-module-metadata/README.md

 * log-policy
 * paging-mode
 * navigation-denied

+An example implementation of this class can be found [here](https://github.com/verona-interfaces/metadata/blob/master/verona_module_player.jsonld)

 ### Class: Maintainer
 This class defines the maintainer of a verona module.
 This represents a person or organization that is responsible for this module.
 It has the following properties: